3dgeo-heidelberg/helios/README.md

 ## 💻 Download

-Precompiled versions for Windows and Linux are available under [releases](https://github.com/3dgeo-heidelberg/helios/releases).
+Precompiled versions for Windows and Ubuntu (other Debian might also work, but you need to install dependencies manually) are available under [releases](https://github.com/3dgeo-heidelberg/helios/releases).

 ## ℹ Documentation